 It is a matter for individual schools as to whether they choose to have one or more deputy designated safeguarding leads.
-DDSL's are trained to the same standard as the DSL.
+DDSL's are trained to the same standard as the DSL and the role should be explicit in their job description.
 Whilst the activities of the DSL can be delegated to the appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the DSL.
 This lead responsibility should not be delegated.